The Multimedia view displays all photos, videos and files linked with your family tree.

 Images, videos and basic text documents can be previewed directly in the preview panel.
 Double click on any file to load it in the default application on your computer.

 Images can be viewed full screen in an image slideshow.
-During a slideshow, press the to toggle the photo information and and to move between photos.
-You can also left click to go forwards and right click to go backwards.
+During a slideshow, press to toggle the photo information and to move between photos.
+You can also left click to go forwards and right-click to go backwards.
 Press to exit the slide show.

 Images can also be viewed in touch screen mode, simulating a pile of photographs on a desk.
 You can rotate, zoom or flick away images from the screen using standard touch gestures on supported devices.

 Video and audio files can be previewed in the media player.
 The controls are simple to use (Fig. 8).
 Toggle for play and pause.
 Click the progress bar to move the position of the video and audio.
 Use the slider for volume level and toggle for mute.
 Video and audio can also be viewed in full screen mode.

 Fig 8.
 Video and audio playback controls.